 When the theatre opened again in 1983, it was host to dozens of events a year.
 The diversity of events was impressive, with multiple community groups and national groups calling the Egyptian Theatre “home”.
 The Egyptian season was filled with live events, weddings, receptions, community meetings, and movies.
 The theatre continues to be home to DeKalb County’s largest movie screen at 35 feet wide and 22 feet tall.

 Today, the theatre is utilized by the community for a wide variety of events and also attracts national touring acts.
-From 2006 – 2012 over $1.5 million was invested in restoration, maintenance and upgrades to the Egyptian Theatre.
+From 2006 – 2019 nearly $2 million was invested in restoration, maintenance and upgrades to the Egyptian Theatre.
 In the summer of 2011, the original seats from 1929, which were still in use in the theatre, were sold off to the community and replaced by brand new seats that look nearly identical to the originals.
-Through the continued support of the community the Egyptian Theatre is able to not only keep the doors of the theatre open but continue to improve the theatre for all to use and enjoy.

 P.E.T.’s vision for the Egyptian Theatre since the beginning has been a community-based one.
 The success of the Egyptian Theatre has continually been embraced by both the arts community and by the people of DeKalb County.
 The vision of P.E.T. has grown from just keeping the doors open to opening new doors.